 Submit to Nowhere

-NOTE: General submissions are CLOSED during fall and spring writing contests.
+General submissions for written pieces are closed during our fall and spring writing contests.

-Nowhere publishes literary travel writing.
+Nowhere publishes literary travel writing, photo essays and, sometimes, video.
 To us that means anything with a strong sense of place, character or time.
 Most of our submissions come from seasoned journalists, but we are also interested in stories from first-timers, anthropologists, musicians, poets, film directors and anyone else who spends time traveling.
-Open submissions for Nowhere are accepted for two months in the winter and two months in the summer.
+Written submissions for Nowhere are accepted for two months in the winter and two months in the summer.
 Publication is constrained only by First North American Serial Rights (FNASR).
+Photo essays may be submitted at any time.

-We ran Blaise Cendrars’ “The Prose of the Trans-Siberian” in a recent issue; David Quammen’s hunt for prehistoric bears in Romania; Arthur Bradford on a journey to the Home Depot in Portland, Oregon; and poet Dan Hoyle on the Republican Campaign Trail.
+We ran Blaise Cendrars’ “The Prose of the Trans-Siberian”; David Quammen’s hunt for prehistoric bears in Romania; Arthur Bradford on a journey to the Home Depot in Portland, Oregon; and poet Dan Hoyle on the Republican Campaign Trail.

 Nowhere is produced by working writers, photographers and designers.
-We are trying to make something different—something without space or content limitations that’s as fulfilling for the writer as it is for the reader.
-We publish traditional features as well as travelogues, journal excerpts, character sketches, profiles, conversations, reviews, notes, video, audio… We like rich contextual detail, elliptical story lines and lean, evocative writing.
+We are trying to make something different—something without space or content limitations that’s as fulfilling for the maker as it is for the reader.
+We publish traditional features as well as travelogues, journal excerpts, character sketches, profiles, conversations, reviews, notes, video, audio… We like rich detail, elliptical story lines, unusual perspective, lean, evocative writing and tight collections of perhaps a dozen thematic images.
 We’d love to see a story about a Kansas City street corner that is significant for some reason.
 We don’t want destination, how-to or service fluff of any kind.